Erosion and Climate Change Adaptation Projects

 United States Army Corps of Engineers Beach Nourishment Phase

-The ACOE Beach Nourishment Phase involves designing and implementing activities that would place dredged sand from the San Francisco Bay Main Ship Channel (approximately 300,000 cubic yards) that is currently placed offshore of Ocean Beach, directly onto the beach south of Sloat Boulevard.
-This work will beneficially use the dredged sand to minimize storm damage and protect the beach, infrastructure, habitat and recreational access to the beach.
-Implemented in partnership with the ACOE, this Phase will work in conjunction with both the Short and Long-term Improvements Phases to protect Ocean Beach south of Sloat Boulevard.
-The design phase for the ACOE Beach Nourishment Phase is currently underway with construction anticipated in summer 2021.
+The ACOE Beach Nourishment Phase involves designing and implementing activities that move dredged sand from the San Francisco Bay Main Ship Channel (approximately 300,000 cubic yards) that is currently placed offshore to Ocean Beach south of Sloat Boulevard.
+This work will beneficially use the dredged sand to minimize storm damage and protect the beach, infrastructure, habitat, and recreational access to the beach.
+Implemented in partnership with the ACOE, this Phase will work in conjunction with both the Short and Long-term Improvements Phases to protect South Ocean Beach.
+The 35% design package for the ACOE Beach Nourishment Phase has been finalized; 65% design is currently being developed is expected to be finalized by the end of 2020 and construction is anticipated in late summer 2021.

 Long-Term Improvements Phase